maratai/craftery/audio_music/vst.md

 - **Straylight**.
 Soundscapes, sound design.
 - **Supercharger**.
 Tube compressor.
 - **Transient Master FX**.
+- Una Corda - "The special sound signature of a custom-made contemporary piano with one string per key - sampled in intimate detail."
 - Utopia - "Elevate your productions with the authentic sounds of trance: shapeshifting basses, euphoric pads, transcendent leads, and more."
 - Valves Pro - "A contemporary brass library for scoring and production that delivers warm, mellow tones and phrases with enhanced functionality, features, and articulations."
 - VocalSynth 2 - "Color and shape vocals with five blendable creative must-haves and stompbox-style studio effects."